-There are two proposals to be voted on at the Annual Meeting:
+There are three proposals to be voted on at the Annual Meeting:

-- 1. the election of four directors to our board of directors; and - 2. the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023.
+- 1. the election of four directors to our board of directors; - 2. the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024; - 3. the approval of an amendment to the Company's Restated Certificate of Incorporation (the "Certificate of Incorporation") to update the exculpation provision.